ngrok/ngrok-docs/docs/guides/using-tls-mutual-authentication.md

   - security
 ---

-Mutual TLS (mTLS) is a method of providing security to sensitive applications, providing an extra layer of confidence by requiring both parties identify themselves.
+Mutual TLS Authenctication (mTLS) is a method for providing security to sensitive applications in a zero trust security posture.
+This additional layer of security provides confidence by validating the identify of both the client and server before any transfer of data.
 In a majority of the TLS connections being made everyday, the client will verify the identify of server confirming that the correct server is being accessed.
-For example when accessing [https://ngrok.com/docs](https://ngrok.com/docs), you will receive a certificate identifying the server as ngrok.com.
+For example, when accessing [https://ngrok.com/docs](https://ngrok.com/docs), you will receive a certificate correctly identifying the server as ngrok.com.

-mTLS adds an additional steps to this flow.
-The client still verifies the server's identity, but now the server will in turn verify the the client's identity.
-This allows for the server owner to restrict access only to verified clients.
+mTLS adds an additional flow to the previous TLS server verification steps.
+The client will still verifiy the server's identity, but now the server will in turn also verify the identity of the client.
+By verifying the clients, the server owner is able to restrict access only to verified clients strengthening security.
 ![](img/mtls-diag.png)

-The intent of this document is to provide a quick start guide for how to enable mTLS on your ngrok hosted endpoints.
+This document will provide a quick start guide for how to enable mTLS on your ngrok hosted endpoints.
 For a deeper understanding for how mTLS is implemented within ngrok, reference the [Mutual TLS module page.](https://ngrok.com/docs/cloud-edge/modules/mutual-tls/)

 ## **Prerequisites**

+A certificate authority (CA) is required for mTLS.
+The CA is responsible for issuing and digitally signing certificates (client certificates).
+The CA will also be used to verify the authenticity of the certificates.

 1. CA certificate to be used by ngrok to verify the clients
-2. Client certificates signed by the CA
+2. Client certificates signed by the CA used to access the endpoints

 Most organizations will have their own certificate mangement infrastructure, examples are provided below for creating the CA and client certificates.
-The examples below for certificate creation are optional, and provided for demo purposes.
+These examples of certificate creation are optional, and provided for reference/demo purposes.

-### Create the CA
+### Example - Create the CA

 Generate the CA private key, providing a strong passphrase is desirable<br></br>
 ```bash